infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/autopilot.md

 | "LOC" (solid green) and "ALT" (flashing amber) | The APPR mode is capturing or already established on the LOC, the G/S is armed and will capture provided you are below the G/S |
 | "LOC GS" (solid green)                         | The APPR mode is capturing or already established on both the LOC and G/S |

-For the best results, only engage the APPR mode when you are on an intercept heading for the ILS (we recommend no more than 30 degrees).
+For the best results, only engage the APPR mode when you are on an [intercept heading for the ILS](/guide/flying-guide/descent-to-landing/instrument-landing-system-(ils)-approach#what-is-an-ils-approach%3F) (we recommend no more than 30 degrees).
 Once engaged, the heading can still be adjusted however once the LOC capture is in progress, the heading can no longer be changed.